sheenamt/msings/README.rst

  msi_baseline = /path/to/CUSTOM_MSI_BASELINE

-Once the settings.conf file is updated for the new custom files, execution is the same as for Exome / TCGA data sets (above).
+Also update the settings.conf file as described in step 1 and [optionally] step 2 for Exome /TCGA data.

-10. To test that everything is installed and all inputs are specified correctly, the -n flag can be used:
+10. Once the settings.conf file is updated for the new custom files, execution is the same as for Exome / TCGA data sets (above).
+To test that everything is installed and all inputs are specified correctly, the -n flag can be used:

   $ scons -n